Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Conclusions

 \section{Conclusions}

-The searches for possible azimuthal modulations in the single-hadron azimuthal asymmetries $a_{h^\pm}(\phi)$, as manifestation of TMD PDFs describing the nucleons in longitudinally polarised deuteron, have been performed using all COMPASS deuteron data and the acceptance-cancelling method of analysis.
+The searches for possible azimuthal modulations in the single-hadron azimuthal asymmetries $a_{h^\pm}(\phi)$, as a manifestation of TMD PDFs describing the nucleons in the longitudinally polarised deuteron, have been performed using all COMPASS deuteron data and the acceptance-cancelling method of analysis.
 For each hadron charge, beside the $\phi$-independent term, four possible modulations predicted by theory ($\sin\phi,\ \sin2\phi,\ \sin3\phi$ and $\cos\phi$) and their dependence on kinematical variables are considered.
+The asymmetries have been calculated both for all selected hadrons ("integrated" asymmetries) and for hadrons as functions of kinematic variables within the restricted region.

+For the "integrated" asymmetries, it was found that results in the restricted range of kinematic variables are consistent with those of the wider range.
+In other words, the restricting of the kinematic region reduces the statistics but does not change the values of the asymmetries beyond the sensitivity of this experiment.
+The same result was obtained in Ref. \cite{Alekseev:2010dm} for the asymmetries as a function of $z$.

 The $\phi$-independent terms $a_{h^\pm}^0(x)$ of the asymmetries $a_{h^\pm}(\phi)$, which are expected to originate mostly from the known helicity PDFs $g_{1L}(x)\equiv g_1(x)$, are connected to the virtual photon asymmetry $A^{h^\pm}_{1d}(x)=a_{h^\pm}^{0}(x)/D_0(x,y)$.
-There is good agreement between the COMPASS data on $a^{0}_{h^\pm}(x)/D_0(x,y)$ and $A^{h^\pm}_{1d}(x)$ from Refs. \cite{Alekseev:2009ac,Alekseev:2007vi}, which confirms this expectation.
+There is good agreement between the COMPASS data on $a^{0}_{h^\pm}(x)/D_0(x,y)$ and $A^{h^\pm}_{1d}(x)$ from Refs. \cite{Alekseev:2009ac,Alekseev:2007vi} which confirms this expectation.